-We offer Landscape Restoration Planning and Design, Ecological Restoration and Land Stewardship in eastern Wisconsin.
-Typical projects include long-term engagements with landowners of 5 to 500 acres, providing assistance in analyzing current ecological conditions, defining desired sustainable goals and designing step-wise and adaptive implementations with measurable outcomes.
-With a long-term commitment, lands of a range of local ecosystem types and initial conditions are candidates for our hands-on restoration planning and design services.
+We offer Landscape Architecture, Landscape Restoration Planning and Design, Ecological Restoration and Land Stewardship in the upper Midwest.
+We serve land trusts, educational institutions, and private landowners.
+Typical projects include long-term engagements using a hands-on approach on lands of 5 to 500 acres, providing assistance in analyzing current ecological conditions, defining desired goals, and designing step-wise and adaptive implementations.
+We work to connect people with nature to the sustained benefit of both.

 Nancy M. Aten,